 For rising 9th-12th-grade girls

 Are you a passionate champion for social justice?
 Want to change the world but don’t know how?
-Our Hollinsummer Social Justice Seminar allows you to earn college credit while deepening your knowledge of community issues and encouraging you in ways to bring about change within your community.
-You will walk away from this experience more confident in your abilities as a community leader and advocate.
+Our Hollinsummer Social Justice Seminar will deepen your understanding of law, government, and policy, from your local school to nationally and globally, empowering you to listen, lead, and make an impact.
+Get inspired and confident as a community leader and advocate.

 - Has a bachelor’s degree from Hollins University and J.D. from Pace University School of Law